-On February 15, 2014, for the third year in a row, racers from around the world will gather in the frozen winter landscape of North America’s geographic centre—Winnipeg, Manitoba.
-While they’re here to bike or run 130 km of unforgiving temperatures, brutal winds and bare landscapes, they’ll be treated to a full-on celebration of human resilience, community spirit and fun, embraced by people just like you.
-The Forks is hosting our finish line again this year, complete with activities to celebrate human resilience all afternoon and into the…
+Year 4 of Actif Epica will be a real sweetheart!
+On February 14, 2015, racers from around the world will gather in the frozen winter landscape of North America’s geographic centre—Winnipeg, Manitoba.
+While they’re here to bike or run 130 km of unforgiving temperatures, brutal winds and bare landscapes, they’ll be treated to a, Read More

 Amy Oberbroeckling from Gear Junkie shares a few things she learned riding Actif Epica:

 I’m no stranger to endurance races.
 But Actif Epica was a learning experience to say the least.
 It took me 13 hours and 48 minutes to complete the challenging course, which secured me a middle-of-the-pack finish time.
 As with any epic adventure, I learned a lot of lessons along the trail, including these 12 pieces of wisdom.

 Read the article at Gear Junkie here: